flare-proto/flare-proto.github.io/docs/blog/posts/privacyIsDead.md

 what about pepole that do not want to be known by their "official identity"? people that are trans? people that are fleeing dangerous situations? people that are avoiding stalkers?

-this could easly be used to silence already opressed groups, push regional political ideals, let "the undesirables" be tracked, track people involved in protests
+this could easly be used to silence already opressed groups, push regional political ideals, let "the undesirables" be tracked, track people involved in protests, connect IRL people's connections and friendships with who they interact with irl, track your EVERY move

 !!! warning
     if you are LGBTQ+ ***DO NOT*** age verify